6-Pin Relay Pinout and Wiring Diagram

 6-Pin Relay Wiring Diagram

 As we know pins 3 and 4 are both common terminals so we can use any one of them(here we have used pin no. 4).
 The red LED is connected to the NC terminal and the Green LED is connected to the NO terminal.
-So when the relay is not activated, the Red LED will glow but when the relay is activated, the Green LED will glow.
+So when the relay is not activated, the Red LED will glow but when the relay is activated, the Green LED will glow and the Red LED will be turned off.

 6-Pin relay with an extra common terminal provides you so many advantages for some specific applications.
 You can use one common terminal for one function and the other common terminal for a different function.
 This versatility can be valuable in applications where you need to switch between two different devices or modes of operation.